-a) Generating the term structure of PD
+a) Generating the term structure of Probability of Default (PD)

 Credit risk grades are a primary input into the determination of the term structure of PD for exposures.
 Generating the PD term structure per rating grade consists of:

 - computation of long term average (Through the Cycle TTC) rating grade PDs, encompassing at least 1 full economic cycle; and - applying an adjustment factor on the TTC PDs over a given horizon from the point of calculation.